EolnMsuk/SkipCord-2/README.md

   Lists the names of current members who are timed out / recently left / joined the server.

 - **!analytics**
-  Lists skip bot usage information, including ID and amount.
+  Lists command usage information, including ID and amount.

 - **!top**
   Lists the top 5 Oldest Discord accounts on the current server.